cea

 Internal Audit Process and Accreditation

 A commission sent by CEA audited ITU SFL Undergraduate Preparatory Program and Dual Diploma Program in November 2011.
 Within this scope, the CEA commission visited classes and carried out interviews with the students, instructors and personnel.
 The commission members also evaluated the Advanced English Program courses for the undergraduate students in order to see the link between the Preparatory and Advanced English Programs.
-The report prepared by this commission was submitted to a higher committee which convened on 13-15 April 2012 and the final decision was that ITU SFL is qualified to be accredited for five years (maximum period for any first-time application) since it complies with the standards.
+The report prepared by this commission was submitted to a higher committee which convened on 13-15 April 2012 and the final decision was that ITU SFL was qualified to be accredited for five years (maximum period for any first-time application) since it complied with the standards.